 3. Communicate, communicate, communicate.

-Aspects of communication consistently bubble up to the top of the list when it comes to factors making collaborations successful — but they also come up often when respondents identified challenges that can get in the way.
+Aspects of communication consistently bubble up to the top of the list when it comes to factors making collaborations successful.
+They also come up often when respondents identified challenges that can get in the way.

-Collaborators need to commit to honest and transparent communications, feel comfortable talking with and leaning on each other and accurately represent their organization’s abilities and limits.
+Collaborators need to commit to honest and transparent communications.
+They need to feel comfortable talking with and leaning on each other and accurately represent their organization’s abilities and limits.